 They are called backlinks because they link back to you (not from you!) – this means you’ll need to convince other people with a website to give you a shoutout and link to your store.

 The words that link to you count too.
 They’re called the anchor text.
 In the example link, the anchor text would be “this is an example link.”
 And as it links from Teemill blog to Rapanui, it’s a backlink for Rapanui – from this blog.

 Furthermore, the website that links to you will be taken into account.
 Think of it holistically, as if that website is a person endorsing you.
 Are they trustworthy, respected and relevant?
-(A winner of Crufts endorsing your dog t-shirts would score well, a bank robber would not).
+A winner of Crufts endorsing your dog t-shirts would score well, a fencing supplier might not work so well.

 A good backlink has the following attributes: